 Shares steady as caution prevails ahead of Jackson Hole

-LONDON/HONG KONG, Aug 27 (Reuters) - Global shares held steady near record highs on Friday as investors caught their breath ahead of a much-anticipated speech by the U.S. Fed chief that could give clues about when the central bank will start tapering its bond-buying programme.
+LONDON, Aug 27 (Reuters) - Global shares held steady near record highs on Friday as investors sat tight ahead of a much-anticipated speech by the U.S. Federal Reserve chief that could give clues about when the central bank will start tapering its bond-buying programme.

-While MSCI's global share index (.MIWD00000PUS) was flat, U.S. stock futures were up 0.3%, suggesting fresh optimism after sentiment on Thursday was dented by a deadly attack in Afghanistan, and after the Federal Reserve's more hawkish policymakers urged an end to stimulus.
+While MSCI's global share index (.MIWD00000PUS) was flat, U.S. stock futures were up 0.3%, suggesting fresh optimism after sentiment on Thursday was dented by a deadly attack in Afghanistan, and after the Fed's more hawkish policymakers urged an end to stimulus.

 But moves were small as many traders kept their powder dry ahead of the main market event of the week: Fed Chair Jerome Powell's speech at 1400 GMT in the Kansas City Fed's central banking conference, normally held in Jackson Hole, Wyoming, which has been used by the bank in the past to provide guidance on future policy.